sofiabarragan/website/content/project/bayes_cap/index.md

 ## Subway Desert Definition

 Extending the USDA's definition of a food desert, we define subway deserts as the percentage of a neighborhood— or any arbitrary geographic area— that is within walking distance of any subway stop.
 Citing the U.S. Federal Highway Administration, we defined walking distance as [a 0.5 mile radius](https://safety.fhwa.dot.gov/ped_bike/ped_transit/ped_transguide/ch4.cfm) and computed these regions in ArcGIS.
 We chose subway stations because of the subway's reliable frequency, high connectivity between boroughs, and high ridership per vehicle.
 Our argument against including the number of bus stops in our calculations of transportation access is that the quantity of bus stops does not accurately imply public transport accessibility due to the variability in bus efficiency, punctuality, and use.
 A major limitation of our work was the omission of Staten Island because it is not connected to any other borough by subway.
 Rather, Staten Island users typically drive or train into the city.
-Further, we felt that the inclusion of Staten Island would mischaracterize the relationship between lacking access and not needing access since Staten Island is an overwhelmingly white, wealthy, borough that has high levels of car ownership (CITE).
+Further, we felt that the inclusion of Staten Island would mischaracterize the relationship between lacking access and not needing access since Staten Island is an overwhelmingly white, wealthy, borough that has high levels of [car ownership](https://edc.nyc/article/new-yorkers-and-their-cars).

 We first geocoded subway stop locations in NYC from the NYC Department of Transportation.
 Then, using ArcGIS we created a 0.5-mile-radius buffer for each station and calculated what percent of each neighborhood was covered by a buffer region.
 We display an example below.